Don't miss the deadline. Apply now >

 Let’s face it: Finding business grants for women in Oregon can be tough.

-The good news is you’ve landed on a site that can help you find funding for your business dream.
+The good news is you’ve landed on a site that can help you find grants for your business dream.
 Sure, it’s still going to take time and effort – but if you’re a woman business owner (or even a hopeful women entrepreneur) we’d love to get you started.

-To begin, WomensNet offers grants to women in Oregon (as well as all across the United States).
 It’s our monthly Amber Grant for Women, and you can apply right now.
-Here’s how it works: Apply right now to become our $10,000 monthly winner.
-If you win for this or any month this year — you instantly qualify as one of our 12 eligible businesses for the year-end Amber Grant worth $25,000.
-So in a brief period of time, you could be a total grant winner of $35,000.
+Here’s how it works: Each month we give away three small business women grants worth $10,000 each.
+If you win — you instantly qualify as one of our eligible businesses for another year-end Amber Grant worth $25,000.
+So in a brief period, you could be a total grant winner of $35,000.

 That beats counting on complicated government sites that want all your personal and financial information.
 Not to mention the spammy sites that seemingly never give out any grant money at all.